soni1501/Attendence-App/README.md

-# attendance_app
+# splash_screen

-A new Flutter project.
+A new Flutter application.

 ## Getting Started